projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 Using RDT includes three steps:

-1. Detect and enumerate RDT allocation capabilites on supported resources such as cache and memory bandwidth.
+1. Detect and enumerate RDT allocation capabilities on supported resources such as cache and memory bandwidth.
 #.
 Set up resource mask array MSRs (Model-Specific Registers) for each CLOS (Class of Service, which is a resource allocation), basically to limit or allow access to resource usage.
 #.
 Select the CLOS for the CPU associated with the VM that will apply the resource mask on the CP.